Animals (2026 film): Production

-The film was announced in January 2024, with Affleck directing and Matt Damon starring.
-In February, Jennifer Garner was in talks to join the film.
-Filming was scheduled to begin in March 2024 in Los Angeles.
-In February 2025, Damon was no longer part of the cast, due to his commitment to The Odyssey, with Affleck himself taking on the lead role, and Gillian Anderson joining the cast.
-Kerry Washington (replacing Garner), Steven Yeun, Luis Gerardo Méndez, and Adriana Paz also joined the cast in February.
+A year later, in February 2025, production reignited with Damon no longer part of the cast, due to his commitment to The Odyssey, with Affleck himself taking on the lead role, and Anderson officially joining the cast.
+Kerry Washington (replacing Garner), Yeun, Luis Gerardo Méndez, and Adriana Paz also joined the cast in February.
+On replacing Garner with Washington after stepping into the lead role himself, Affleck later elaborated: "I talked to Jen, and she was like, ‘We don’t wanna do that.
+You just get baggage,’...
+I still would wanna work with her in the future, but what you don’t wanna do is take the audience’s baggage and have it work against you, you know?"
 In March, Ray Fisher, Mark Kassen, and Christopher Woodley joined the cast.

 Filming

-Principal photography began on March 7, 2025, in Los Angeles.
+Principal photography began on March 7, 2025 in Los Angeles.